principles of the theory of wealth

 This strive undoubtedly re-questions the ways pieces are developed both from the composition and the public’s perspectives.
 It investigates the fictions between various elements of the piece such as its process or even the audience’s cultural expectations.

-This particular interest for inference has a strong link with the scientific method together with its social and historical consequences.
+This particular interest in inference has a strong link with the scientific method together with its social and historical consequences.
 A naive infinite quest for generalization is hence primary.
 It however for me does not have to be formal.
-It could explain why I am into generative processes since decades and why a conceptual approach fits me best.
-This lays beyond the tools or formalism I have been offered to use.
+It could explain why I have been into generative processes for decades and why a conceptual approach fits me best.
+This lies beyond the tools or formalism I have been offered to use.

 Zoom in Cantor set

-Unlike in science, I want to believe no proof, nor reality, nor comparison are mandatory in art.
-Alike maths, there are nevertheless other constraints and subjective necessities: One of Kurt Gödel’s theorems tells that maths are coherent when incomplete.
+Unlike in science, I want to believe no proof, reality, or comparison is mandatory in art.
+Alike maths, there are nevertheless other constraints and subjective necessities: One of Kurt Gödel’s theorems says that maths is coherent when incomplete.
 They become incoherent when they are complete.
-I sense that coherence, and the regularity along it, are the interface between natural and human condition.
+I sense that coherence, and the regularity along it, are the interface between the natural and human condition.
 I nonetheless want to believe that the situations I establish do not require such reciprocity.
-This is the reason why some of my work sometimes conjugate with representation and… fiction.
-Representation as performance, as a third order simulacra and, more generally, as information transfer.
-One can recon associations with music if fiction is defined as a mental construction which plot, its finality, makes sense.
+This is the reason why some of my work sometimes conjugates with representation and… fiction.
+Representation as performance, as a third-order simulacra, and, more generally, as information transfer.
+One can recon associations with music if fiction is defined as a mental construction whose plot, its finality, makes sense.

 That fiction can for instance take the form of a concrete narration.
 The music I compose for theatre only represents a tiny part of my work.
-But it always has been special for me because of that infamous peculiar difficulty to link narration, spoken words with music and its intangible abstraction.
-Also, using the same medium can easily interfere and create frictions among the various elements of a piece.
-I artistically built myself with those constraints that totally have become integrated within the music.
+But it always has been special for me because of that infamous peculiar difficulty of linking narration, and spoken words with music and its intangible abstraction.
+Also, using the same medium can easily interfere and create friction among the various elements of a piece.
+I artistically built myself with those constraints that have become integrated within the music.
 That obvious point of view from a musician would surely differ from a stage director.
-This experience inexorably paved the way I apprehended music-theatre; in a quite peculiar fashion, in a different way encountered with Georges Aperghis’ Machinations.
+This experience inexorably paved the way for I apprehended music-theatre; in a quite peculiar fashion, in a different way encountered with Georges Aperghis’ Machinations.

-Links with Richard Wagner’s gesamtkunstwerk with drama are obvious.
-The piece remains musical thanks to the replacement of a concrete, linear and deterministic story into a fictional and unrealistic theory that replaces reality; relatively closely from what Jean Baudrillard describes.
+Links with Richard Wagner’s Gesamtkunstwerk with drama are obvious.
+The piece remains musical thanks to the replacement of a concrete, linear, and deterministic story into a fictional and unrealistic theory that replaces reality; relatively closely to what Jean Baudrillard describes.
 Theory itself replaces reality where information replaces matter and facts; a conscious vision of Nick Bostrom’s simulation hypothesis.
 Reza Negarestani’s theory-fiction literature work is interesting for that concern.

 There is nothing more beautiful than the quest into logic.
 The latter encloses an anthropic narration but no story.
-Narrative is within an imaginary logic bringing a singular abstract approach of reading a musical piece !
+The narrative is within an imaginary logic bringing a singular abstract approach of reading a musical piece !

 These irrational games with information theory are the core, the essence, described at the beginning of this document.
-They force me humbly requisitioning what a show, a performance, a musical piece are.
+They force me humbly requisition what a show, a performance, and a musical piece are.

 Deep Blue versus Kasparov 1996